janihet9001-blip/Nexus/README.md

 - `config.js` and `.env` contain your API key — **never commit these to GitHub**.
 Add both to your `.gitignore`.
 - The extension stores your key in `chrome.storage.local`, not in plain files.
 - History is stored locally in `history.json`.
 It is not sent anywhere.
-- YouTube summarisation requires the video to have captions/subtitles enabled.

 ---